|

 to open up a dry cleaning store that would then expand into a chain

-only the biggest business opportunity since Henry Ford, And I can't
+partner: "It's only the biggest business opportunity since Henry Ford, And I can't

 seem to interest a soul...There's money in it. there's a future.
 There's